Securing Passwords with Salt, Pepper, and Rainbows

 MD5(...) = b5fdbbd055fcbfd3958a28f15661aea0

-Each step takes a certain amount of CPU time to complete so the cost of generating a rainbow table that matches these hashes is higher, but CPU time is cheap these days.
-The advantage here is that the attacker doesn't know how many times you've applied the hash function unless they also have your code.
-Unfortunately that's reasonably easy to brute-force by starting at the hash and working backwards through the generated rainbow tables until you get to a value that allows the account to log into your site.
-After that magic number has been established you have just a few days before the rest of your accounts are compromised.
+Each iteration takes CPU time, so generating a rainbow table for these hashes costs more.
+But CPU time is cheap these days.
+The advantage is that the attacker doesn't know how many times you applied the hash function unless they also have your code.
+Unfortunately, they can brute-force that number by starting at the hash and working backwards through generated rainbow tables until they find a value that logs into the site.
+Once that magic number is established, you have just a few days before the rest of your accounts are compromised.

-Rainbow tables can be calculated reasonably fast and while they're not hugely cheap, they're no longer exactly prohibitively expensive.
-How can we make it so that this is not a viable attack vector?
+Rainbow tables can be generated reasonably fast, and while they are not trivially cheap, they are no longer prohibitively expensive either.
+How do we make rainbow tables a less viable attack vector?

-The pepper is stored in the authentication code in your application and never gets to the database except as part of a hash.
-In this way it behaves much like the magic number in the multiply hashed passwords above.
-Similarly, this one has the disadvantage that once the pepper has been discovered it can be used for other values.
+The pepper lives in your application code and never reaches the database except as part of a hash.
+In this way it behaves much like the magic number in the multiply-hashed approach.
+And like that approach, once the pepper is discovered it can be used against all accounts.

-By combining the pepper and the multiple runs of the hash function we could make the attacker have to guess two elements - the number of times the hash function is applied and the pepper.
+By combining the pepper with multiple rounds of hashing, we force the attacker to guess two things: the number of iterations and the pepper.

 pepper = ...aliesc3ifCTAasd4$af...